rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 and from among your own selves will arise men speaking twisted things, to draw away the disciples after them. ^2030

-Therefore be alert, remembering that for three years I did not cease night or day to admonish every one with tears. ^2031
+Therefore be alert, remembering that for three years I did not cease night or day to admonish everyone with tears. ^2031

 And now I commend you to God and to the word of his grace, which is able to build you up and to give you the inheritance among all those who are sanctified. ^2032

-I coveted no one’s silver or gold or apparel. ^2033
+I coveted no one's silver or gold or apparel. ^2033

 You yourselves know that these hands ministered to my necessities and to those who were with me. ^2034

-In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, It is more blessed to give than to receive. ^2035
+In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, 'It is more blessed to give than to receive.' ^2035

 And when he had said these things, he knelt down and prayed with them all. ^2036

 And there was much weeping on the part of all; they embraced Paul and kissed him, ^2037

 being sorrowful most of all because of the word he had spoken, that they would not see his face again.
 And they accompanied him to the ship. ^2038

 And when we had parted from them and set sail, we came by a straight course to Cos, and the next day to Rhodes, and from there to Patara. ^2101